 Looking for a stylish and effective way to communicate your presence on a bicycle to other road users and pedestrians?
-We’ve put six to the test with varying looks, price points and ‘dings’.
+We’ve put six of the best bike bells to the test with varying looks, price points and ‘dings’.

 Lion’s Urban bell is made in the UK Cycling Plus